balk77/balk77.github.io/README.md

 * Use English language
 * Audience is the not-so-technical user; don't dwell into technicalities when it does not add value for the average user
 * Add examples and different ways of doing things when applicable.
-* Add photos/pictures/screenshots where it makes sense
+* Add photos/pictures/screenshots where it makes sense.
+Copy paste works in the online editor!